-In case of a modification to a component, NSA's CSfC Program Management Office (PMO) will require a statement from NIAP that the modification does not alter the certification, or the security of the component.
-Modifications that will trigger the revalidation process include, but are not limited to: configuring the component in a manner different from its NIAP-validated configuration, and modifying the Original Equipment Manufacturers' (OEMs') code (to include digitally signing the code).
+In case of a modification to a component, NSA's CSfC Program Management Office (PMO) requires a statement from NIAP that states the modification does not alter the certification, or the security of the component.
+Modifications that trigger the revalidation process include, but not limited to: configuring the component in a manner different from its NIAP-validated configuration, and modifying the Original Equipment Manufacturer's code (to include digitally signing the code).

-Mobile communication systems (e.g., cellular, Wi-Fi, etc.) are inherently risky.
-The Mobile Access (MA) Capability Package (CP) Version 2.1 has been developed and approved by the National Manager as a commercial strategy suitable for protecting classified information and National Security Systems (NSS), provided the customer's implementation of the solution is configured, maintained, and monitored as required by the CP.
-The residual risks for this CP are documented in the MA CP Version 2.0 Risk Assessment.
-The National Manager is responsible for ensuring that the design documented in the Capability Package is sufficiently robust to protect classified information and NSS.
+Mobile communication systems (i.e., cellular, Wi-Fi, etc.) are inherently risky.
+The CSfC Mobile Access (MA) Capability Package (CP) Version 2.5 was developed and approved by the National Manager as a commercial strategy suitable for protecting classified information and National Security Systems (NSS), provided the customer's implementation of the solution is configured, maintained, and monitored as required by the CP.
+The residual risks for this CP are documented in the MA CP Version 2.5 Risk Assessment.
+The National Manager is responsible for ensuring that the design documented in the CP is sufficiently robust to protect classified information and NSS.
 The Government Authorizing Official (AO) assumes the risk for implementing and deploying the solution in accordance with the requirements in the CP.
 The AO must consider the operational environment and provide appropriate usage guidance to End Users.
-End Users must understand the risks and adhere to handling requirements established by the AO for the fielded MACP system.
+End Users must understand the risks and adhere to handling requirements established by the AO for the fielded MA CP system.
 End Users must maintain positive physical control of the End User device.
 Further, End Users should consider their environment and ensure adequate physical standoff to mitigate threats associated with physical proximity.
 (Recommend a standoff distance of at least 15 feet.)